girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Tutorials/Scale-Invariant Feature Transform/README.md

 In this application, a trinocular stereo system is used to determine 3D estimates for keypoint locations.
 Keypoints are used only when they appear in all 3 images with consistent disparities, resulting in very few outliers.
 As the robot moves, it localizes itself using feature matches to the existing 3D map, and then incrementally adds features to the map while updating their 3D positions using a Kalman filter.
 This provides a robust and accurate solution to the problem of robot localization in unknown environments.

-**Panorama stitching**

-SIFT feature matching can be used in image stitching for fully automated panorama reconstruction from non-panoramic images.
-The SIFT features extracted from the input images are matched against each other to find k nearest-neighbors for each feature.
-These correspondences are then used to find m candidate matching images for each image.
-Homographies between pairs of images are then computed using RANSAC and a probabilistic model is used for verification.
-Because there is no restriction on the input images, graph search is applied to find connected components of image matches such that each connected component will correspond to a panorama.
-Finally for each connected component bundle adjustment is performed to solve for joint camera parameters, and the panorama is rendered using multi-band blending.
-Because of the SIFT-inspired object recognition approach to panorama stitching, the resulting system is insensitive to the ordering, orientation, scale and illumination of the images.
-The input images can contain multiple panoramas and noise images (some of which may not even be part of the composite image), and panoramic sequences are recognized and rendered as output.

 **3D scene modeling, recognition and tracking**

 This application uses SIFT features for 3D object recognition and 3D modeling in context of augmented reality, in which synthetic objects with accurate pose are superimposed on real images.
 SIFT matching is done for a number of 2D images of a scene or object taken from different angles.
 This is used with bundle adjustment initialized from an essential matrix or trifocal tensor to build a sparse 3D model of the viewed scene and to simultaneously recover camera poses and calibration parameters.